 Undergraduates, Master’s students, and others

-People interested in joining the lab should write to Arbel with a CV, relevant course history, and statement of your interests and how they might overlap with the lab's.
+People interested in joining the lab should write to Arbel with a CV, relevant course history, grade transcript and statement of your interests and how they might overlap with the lab's.
 Undergraduate and Master's student must have a strong quantitative and/or computational background.
 Undergraduate research effort in the lab is compensated either in academic credit or hourly pay.
 In cases of a compelling research fit, students at other institutions may be able to arrange for paid summer or remote internships.